 Turbo models come standard with a sport exhaust system, a moonroof, automatic headlights, shift paddles, a SportDesign steering wheel, an Alcantara-upholstered headliner and an electronically-adjustable steering wheel.

 In addition to a longer wheelbase, the Turbo Executive model adds a remote control for the radio, eight-way power adjustable rear seats, ventilated rear seats, electric sunblinds for the rear windows and soft close doors.

-The range-topping, all-wheel drive Turbo S model pushes the V8's output to 550 horsepower and 553 lb-ft. of torque thanks to a host of internal and electronic modifications.
+The range-topping, all-wheel drive Turbo S model pushes the V8's output to 570 horsepower and a solid 553 lb-ft. of torque thanks to a host of internal and electronic modifications.
+The same overboost function bumps torque up to 590 lb-ft. for short bursts of time.
 Building upon the Turbo model, it adds 20-inch 911-sourced wheels, an aggressive 4-way rear spoiler, keyless entry and start, a premium Bose sound system with 14 speakers, full leather upholstery and rear heated seats.

 Porsche offers the Panamera with a mile-long list of options that includes everything from custom paint colors to rear wheel spacers.
 It includes (but is by no means limited to) a wide array of alloy wheels including a certain design pulled from the 911 parts bin, full leather upholstery, premium audio systems, side skirts, LED headlights, ceramic brakes, a larger fuel tank, a lane departure warning, a heated steering wheel, a fire extinguisher and adaptive cruise control.